Using the dishwasher sanitize cycle to kill 99.999% of food soil bacteria

 Should I use detergent with the dishwasher sanitize cycle?

 Yes.
-During the Sani-Rinse option, the hot water does a good job cleaning, but detergent is always needed to lift stuck on food and grease off dishes.
+During the Sani-Rinse option, the hot water does a good job cleaning, but detergent is always needed to lift stuck-on food and grease off dishes.
+In order to achieve the deepest possible clean during the dishwasher sanitize cycle, consult the owner's manual for your appliance for cleaning solution requirements before purchasing a detergent.

 How often should I use the sanitize setting on my dishwasher?